 As the time to roll out new Post-Quantum Cryptography (PQC) algorithms gets closer, it is wise to establish a high level of crypto agility in your organization and to try out the new algorithms as final candidate implementations become available from the NIST Post-Quantum Cryptography competition.

-Bouncy Castle provides support for the NIST PQC alternate candidate SPHINCS+.
+SignServer allows you to use the NIST PQC alternate candidates SPHINCS+ and CRYSTALS-Dilithium through Bouncy Castle.
 These candidate implementations are useful for experimentation and testing but not necessarily suitable for production since the final parameters in the standards will likely differ from what is assumed today.
-For more information on the PQC finalists and alternate candidates, see our documentation about Post-Quantum Readiness.
+For more information on the PQC finalists and alternate candidates, see our documentation about Post-Quantum Readiness and NIST PQC Competition Algorithms in Bouncy Castle.

-By using the CMS Signer and the Keystore Crypto Token with the SPHINCS+ algorithm, you can experiment with creating post-quantum keys and signatures, and associated self-signed post-quantum certificates, also using the SPHINCS+ algorithm.
+By using the CMS Signer and the Keystore Crypto Token with the SPHINCS+ or CRYSTALS-Dilithium algorithms, you can experiment with creating post-quantum keys and signatures, and associated self-signed post-quantum certificates, also using the SPHINCS+ or CRYSTALS-Dilithium algorithms.

 With this support in SignServer, it is possible to start experimenting with firmware updates, for example, enabling systems to also update the future validation of firmware updates to require the code to be signed using a post-quantum algorithm, making an IoT device quantum-safe through the use of crypto agility.